emmawalshdev/The-Book-bar/testing.md

     - The register page contains clear feedback messages for form submission:
         - An error message is shown if the username is already in use.
         - An error message is shown if the password is too short.
-        - A Success message is shown if registration is successful.
+        - A success message is shown if registration is successful.

     - The login page contains clear feedback messages with submission:
         - An error message is displayed if the password or username is incorrect.
-        - A welcome message is displayed on the profile page if registration is successful.
+        - A welcome message is displayed on the Profile page if registration is successful.

 5. I want to see a snapshot of activity on my profile so that I can quickly see my recent contributions.